 - DigiCert Global Root CA for the AppDynamics SaaS Controller

-- The root certificate for the publicly known certificate authority (CA) that signed the certificate for your on-premises Controller
+- the root certificate for the publicly known certificate authority (CA) that signed the certificate for your on-premise Controller

-The root certificate for the internal CA that signed the Controller certificate for your on-premises Controller
+the root certificate for the internal CA that signed the Controller certificate for your on-premise Controller

 Run the Java keytool command to create the agent truststore:

-Note the truststore password; you will need this later to configure the Standalone Machine Agent.
+Make note of the truststore password, you need it to configure the Standalone Machine Agent.

 Install the agent truststore to the agent configuration directory: